LLMs as Layout Designers: Enhanced Spatial Reasoning for Content-Aware Layout Generation: Results and Analysis

 \subsection{Qualitative Results}

 We present qualitative comparisons on the CGL and PKU datasets across different layout generation methods in Figure~\ref{fig:combined}.
 DS-GAN demonstrates effective canvas utilization and produces elements with relatively consistent sizes; however, its layouts often suffer from geometric flaws such as misalignment and collisions, together with occasional underlay or text placements that interfere with salient background regions.
 PosterLlama achieves the most visually balanced results overall, delivering layouts that better preserve structural coherence and maintain harmony across element categories.
 Despite the large sizes of parameters, GPT-4o performs poorly, particularly on the CGL dataset, where frequent misalignment and weak spatial organization undermine layout quality.
-Qwen-instruct models show clear improvements with scaling: Qwen-3B (with \lays) is occasionally prone to element crowding, while Qwen-7B (with \lays) yields more stable and balanced arrangements, reflecting stronger spatial reasoning capabilities for layout design.
+In contrast, Qwen-7B (with \lays) produces more stable and balanced arrangements, demonstrating stronger spatial reasoning capabilities and overall design quality.